AydinE/AydinE.github.io/about.md

 permalink: /about/
 ---

-I'm Aydin Erdas, a professional developer since 2017, avid gamer for as long as I can remember and recently sailing enthusiast.
+I'm Aydin Erdas, a professional developer since 2017, avid gamer for as long as I can remember and sailing enthusiast.

 ## Work
-I have recently decided to quit my fulltime job and have started working as an independent consultant for [Esports Mogul](https://mogul.gg/), a very cool company where I get to work on a global Esports tournament platform as a full stack developer.

-## AFK
-During time spent away from my keyboard I like to go for a run, travel and sail.
-Some day when I have all the right certifications and a bit more practice
-I would like to combine the last 2.
+Independent consultant, feel free to reach out with any opportunities you think I'd be a great fit for.